Macaulay2/M2/ReactionNetworks/Readme.md

     Nicklasson, Lisa

 To do:
--- the function displayComplexes is not working
+1. the function displayComplexes is not working
--- add missing documetation
+2. add missing documetation
--- add a function which would create a reaction network from a matrix -- add function to check the isolation property
+3. add a function which would create a reaction network from a matrix
+4. add function to check the isolation property

 Fixed:
 1. created a function negativeWeightedLaplacian
+2. added some documentation